eHabitat/ehabitat/docs/source/contributing/pr_checklist.md

 * All other tests pass when everything is rebuilt from scratch.
 See {ref}`developing_in_docker` for information on running the test suite locally.

-* When adding additional plotting functionality, provide at least one example script in the [TimeXAI/examples/](https://github.com/TimeXAI-devs/TimeXAI/tree/main/examples) folder.
+* When adding additional plotting functionality, provide at least one example script in the [eHabitat/examples/](https://github.com/eHabitat-devs/eHabitat/tree/main/examples) folder.
 Have a look at other examples for reference.
-Examples should demonstrate why the new functionality is useful in practice and, if possible, compare it to other methods available in TimeXAI.
+Examples should demonstrate why the new functionality is useful in practice and, if possible, compare it to other methods available in eHabitat.

 * Added tests follow the [pytest fixture pattern](https://docs.pytest.org/en/latest/fixture.html#fixture).